Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

 - File Transfer Protocol (FTP)
 - Troubleshooting commands

 I took the checkpoint and also the course final exam.
 It wasn't easy, but I was able to pass!
 I'm excited to share that I've added another certificate to my collection.
-I'm motivated to continue on this career journey.
+I'm motivated to continue on this career journey.....Journey with me☺️

-Journey with me☺️
+Day 9: 100 Days of Cybersecurity

+What I've Completed So Far:
+- Finished Introduction to Cybersecurity by Cisco
+- Completed Networking Basics (2nd course in Cisco Junior Cybersecurity Analyst Path)

+Gained foundational knowledge in:
+- Cyber threats, vulnerabilities, and risk management
+- Networking concepts, devices, IP addressing, and protocols

+Today, I started learning Python for Cybersecurity.
+Although I had some basic knowledge of Python, I decided to create a study plan with ChatGPT to focus on cybersecurity applications.
+Here's what I learned:

+- What Python is and its importance in cybersecurity
+- Using print() to display output
+- Using input() to collect user input
+- Understanding variables and how they store information

+I built my first beginner script:
+A Cybersecurity Login Logger that takes user input for username and IP address, then logs the info.

+Tomorrow, I'll be starting the next course in the Junior Cybersecurity Analyst path by Cisco...Journey with me☺️